Coffee-loving RV travelers have plenty of options, but here are the best coffee makers for RV travel.

 It’s easy to use and clean and most of all, store away.
 Hario also makes multiple sizes depending on how much coffee you like to brew, as well as different colors to fit your style needs.

-For those of us who rely on K-Cups but also want to save space while on the road, this model is the best coffee maker for RVs.
+This model is the best RV coffee maker for For those of us who rely on K-Cups but also want to save space while on the road.

 This model is designed for easy storage and is sized to dispense coffee directly into a travel mug.